iterative/dvc.org/content/docs/command-reference/root.md

 ## Description

 Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory.
-Useful when working in a subdirectory of the project, and you need to refer to a file in another directory.
-Use it in files and commands to build a path to a dependency, script, or <abbr>data artifact</abbr>.
+Useful for referencing a file in another directory when working in a subdirectory of the project.

+Use `dvc root` to build reusable paths to dependencies, scripts, or <abbr>data artifacts</abbr>.

 ## Options